-During 'Nearer My God To Thee', when we see Thomas Andrews standing at the fireplace, when he changes the time on the clock, a few glasses fall off the mantle "from the tilt".
-But, you can see (at least in the 2.35:1 widescreen verison), the string that is used to pull the second glass off the mantle against his back coat.
+During 'Nearer My God To Thee', when we see Thomas Andrews standing at the fireplace, when he changes the time on the clock, a few glasses fall off the mantle because of the ship's tilt.
+But we can see (at least in the 2.35:1 widescreen version) the string used to pull the second glass off the mantle against his coat.

-When Rose is stepping up onto the railing during the "I'm Flying" sequence, in the wide screen version of the film you can see to the very right that the railing is ending and there is a cable visible dangling over where the railing ends.
+When Rose is stepping onto the railing during the "I'm Flying" sequence, in the widescreen version of the film we can see to the very right that the railing is ending and there is a cable visible dangling over where the railing ends.

-During the end scene of the movie when the camera returns to the grand staircase to view all of the passengers aboard, the camera tilts up to the glass of the grand staircase.
-The water tank release is clearly visible, it outlines one of the main window panes in the top of the frame.
-This was used to release the water when the set was flooded.
+During the end scene of the movie when the camera returns to the Grand Staircase to pan all of the passengers aboard, the camera tilts up to reveal the glass of the staircase.
+The water tank release is clearly visible; it outlines one of the main window panes in the top of the frame.
+This was used to release the water when the set was previously flooded.

 When Rose "flies" from the ship's bow, the sunlight is clearly falling almost exactly straight across the ship from left to right.
 On the evening of April 14, the ship had in fact turned to almost a due west course, placing the actual setting sun almost straight ahead and slightly to the right.

 The Titanic's middle propeller was powered by a Parsons steam turbine, which ran off expelled steam from the two main reciprocating engines.
-This meant that the turbine could only be run when a full head of steam had been generated.
-It would not and could not be used for maneuvering in port.
+This meant that the turbine could only run when a full head of steam had been generated.
+It would not and could not have been used for maneuvering in port.
 Hence, the middle propeller would have been stationary when starting away from the dock.